-At the route of transmission or the "second link" by personal hygiene; proper cleaning, sanitizing, and disinfecting of objects and surfaces; using proper diapering techniques; proper hand washing; and ventilation.
+At the route of transmission or the "second link" through personal hygiene practices; proper cleaning, sanitizing, and disinfecting of objects and surfaces; using proper diapering techniques; washing hands properly and at the right times; and by providing adequate ventilation.

 By protecting the vulnerable person or the "third link" through immunization and healthy habits, for example: hand washing, good nutrition, exercise, and getting enough sleep.